 - a.
 Has not been submitted to explain their absence or - b.
 Has been submitted by the student but is not approved.
-Absence on the day of an assessment task is to be conducted (exam, practical task, oral, test)

-Absence on the day of an assessment task is to be conducted (exam, practical task, oral, test)
+Absence on the day of an assessment task is to be CONDUCTED i.e. exam, practical task, oral, test a.
+Contact the school by 9am on the day of the assessment task and give an anticipated date for their return to school